tylerdave/OpenAPI-Tutorial/presentation/slides.md

 - Register a new speaker and submit a talk using the connexion UI.

 - Use the UI to also update and delete the talk and the speaker.

 ---

+class: solution

+# Solution 2.06

+## Notes

+ - Easy to distribute documentation

+???
+You see great documentation generated from the spec and even the consoles.
+Different tools let you customize the representation.

+---